mapbox/mapbox-sdk-py/docs/styles.md

 ```

-Evaluate whether the request succeeded, and retrieve the properties of the style object.
+Evaluate whether the request succeeded, and retrieve the properties of the updated style object.

 ```python
 >>> if response.status_code == 200: